msiddiqui44/real-estate-prediction/README.md

 This [Streamlit web application](https://mj-real-estate-predictor.streamlit.app)  predicts the market price of residential homes based on user-defined inputs (bedrooms, bathrooms, square footage, and state) and visualizes real estate trends interactively.

 ## Features
-- Interactive Price Prediction using a trained Random Forest Regressor
+- Interactive Price Prediction using a trained XGBoost Regressor
 - Choropleth Map of average prices by U.S. state
 - Scatter Plot of price vs. square footage with trend line and prediction marker
 - Bar Chart of top cities by average price (filtered by bedrooms and bathrooms)